 The German tenancy model gives tenants long-term security, and is often touted by those of leftish views.
 But they seldom mention German tenants’ obligations.

-Peter Lewis asks whether doubling down on Government controls, regulations, imposed costs and tax penalties are the answer to a ‘broken’ housing market?
+Peter Lewis asks whether doubling down on Government controls, regulations, imposed costs and tax penalties is the answer to a ‘broken’ housing market?

 Rent control is back.
 93% of economists say it rewards a few privileged beneficiaries (often not the ones who really need help) but is bad for most others.

 There is growing pressure for landlords to provide some sort of pastoral care to tenants.
 Peter Lewis analyses landlord obligations, both moral & social…

 Associate housing minister Kris Faafoi has turned a blind eye to the harm that the ‘no-cause eviction’ ban will have on tenants, neighbours and landlords.